eshun/Luckysheet/docs/guide/api.md

 	This method is to get the value of the cell.

-	- luckysheet.getcellvalue(): returns all data of the current worksheet;
+	- sheet.getcellvalue(): returns all data of the current worksheet;
-	- luckysheet.getcellvalue(0): returns the data of the first row of the current worksheet;
+	- sheet.getcellvalue(0): returns the data of the first row of the current worksheet;
-	- luckysheet.getcellvalue(null,0): returns the data in the first column of the current worksheet;
+	- sheet.getcellvalue(null,0): returns the data in the first column of the current worksheet;
-	- luckysheet.getcellvalue(0,0): returns the v value of the cell data in the first row and the first column of the current worksheet;
+	- sheet.getcellvalue(0,0): returns the v value of the cell data in the first row and the first column of the current worksheet;
-	- luckysheet.getcellvalue(1,1,null,'m'): Returns the original value of the cell in the second row and second column of the specified data.
+	- sheet.getcellvalue(1,1,null,'m'): Returns the original value of the cell in the second row and second column of the specified data.

 	Special case: the cell format is yyyy-MM-dd, when the type is'v', the display value of'm' will be mandatory